 She told me that perhaps she just needed to set a goal.
 I agreed, that that might be helpful.
 She then suggested her goal should be to run a marathon.
 So, did I celebrate the professed goal?
 Absolutely not!

 My friend barely likes walking, and now she’s going to set herself up for a massive letdown, because her goal is absolutely ridiculous.
 Ridiculously outlandish for her lifestyle and history with exercise.

 Most business coaches love to talk about attainable goals: “Make sure that it’s possible to achieve the goals you set.
 If you set a goal that you have no hope of achieving, you will only demoralize yourself and erode your confidence.”
 Sounds reasonable right?
 It is reasonable; but what the heck are attainable goals, if you are starting from ground zero?!
 Half a marathon?
 1-hour walk 4 days a week?
 30-minute walk 3 days a week?
 You can see the problem here.
 Attainable goals are still somewhat cryptic.

 When I talk about goals with my posture pupils, I like to talk about ridiculously simply goals.
 So ridiculous in fact, it is almost impossible to fail.

 Imagine this: You don’t drink water; you know you should, but you don’t – other than the 5 cups of coffee you consume daily.
 An attainable goal might be: Drink 1 litre of water a day; or 5 glasses a day; or 3 glasses a day.

 A ridiculously simply goal might be to pour yourself 1 glass of water a day and bring it to bed to drink first thing on waking, before you brush your teeth.
 I’m guessing most of you would easily accomplish this goal.

-Make your posture exercise routine ridiculously simple for the first 1-2 months.
+Hack #3: Make your posture exercise ridiculously simple

 10,000 of you have enrolled in one of my Posture Exercise Courses .
 How many students do you think complete all the course lectures?